freedomofpress/securedrop/docs/configure_admin_workstation_post_install.rst

 reboots, the Tails instance must have persistence enabled (specifically, the "dotfiles persistence").

+We also require that you are using Tails 2.x or greater.

 To install the auto-connect configuration, start by navigating to the directory with these scripts, and run the install script: